 inside patients’ ears.
 Or even worse, dead and decaying insects.
 If you suspect that an insect has invaded the privacy

 of your ear, you should pour some olive oil into the affected ear to immobilize (and eventually kill) the insect before

-immediately heading to see a doctor.
+immediately heading to see an ear doctor.
 Make sure you do not put anything into the ear other than olive oil.
 Substances

 like alcohol or insecticide will make the insect struggle, causing even more damage (especially to the ear drum).